 Income must also be contributed toward the cost of care, and an individual in a nursing home is entitled to keep only a $50.00 per month allowance.

 Can I Keep My Home Under Medicaid

-The general rule is you cannot keep your home in Fairfield County CT and Westchester County NY under the Medicaid rules.
+The general rule is you cannot keep your home in Fairfield County CT or Westchester County NY under the Medicaid rules as Medicaid Lawyers know.